ongr-io/ElasticsearchBundle/Resources/doc/setup.rst

 .. note:: This is the basic example only, for more information about mapping, please take a look at `<mapping>`_ chapter.

-In this particular example, we defined connections and managers, as you noticed it could be combined together.
+In this particular example we defined connections and managers.
+As you noticed it could be combined together.

-Every connection handles Elasticsearch index and contains its client.
+Every connection handles Elasticsearch index and contains it's client.
 In the configuration tree connections array defines hosts, index name and settings.

 Node ``managers`` configures document managers that are responsible for working with types (executing queries, persisting documents, etc).
-Managers can be accessed through service tag ``es.manager`` (alias of ``es.manager.default``), ``es.manager.customer`` (as of customer manager).
+Managers can be accessed through service tag.
+E.g. ``es.manager`` (alias of ``es.manager.default``), ``es.manager.customer`` (defined ``customer`` manager).

 Step 4: Define your types as ``Documents``
 ------------------------------------------

-Elasticsearch bundle to communicate with elasticsearch uses ``Document`` objects.
+Elasticsearch bundle uses ``Document`` objects to communicate with elasticsearch objects.
 Now create a ``Customer`` class in the ``Document`` folder.

 .. note:: Folder name could be changed in config settings